 - Grease a 13 x 9-in. baking dish and set aside.

 - In a large mixing bowl, whisk together eggs, cream, vanilla extract, cinnamon, orange zest, grand marnier, salt and maple syrup.
-Submerge croissant halves in liquid until completely soaked (this works better than pouring the liquid over the croissants).
+Submerge croissant halves in liquid until completely soaked (this works better than pouring the liquid over the croissants).ย If you have any liquid left over, pout it over the croissants once they are in the baking dish (I usually do not have left over liquid).

 - Arrange croissants in baking dish, overlapping slightly if necessary.
 Cover with plastic wrap and refrigerate until ready to bake, up to a day ahead of time.